waltherg/georgio_fastpages_old/_posts/2020-05-10-The_causality-driven_company.md

 These machine learning models allow us to learn the, potentially, highly complex relationship between production line parameters A, B, C, and D and product quality, QA.

+These are also the same models used routinely to implement the aforementioned industry applications such as demand forecasting or churn prediction.

 So training a machine learning on our production line data we get something like this:

 QA = model(A, B, C, D)